borglab/GTDynamics/README.md

 GTDynamics now supports a Pybind11-based Python API.

-To start, please download and install the [GTwrap repository](https://github.com/borglab/wrap).
+GTWrap comes with the installation with GTSAM, which can also be used for generate the python bindings for GTDynamics.

 To compile and install the GTDynamics python library:

-1. In the build directory, run `cmake` with the flag `GTDYNAMICS_BUILD_PYTHON=ON`.
+1. Ensure that GTSAM is built with generated python bindings.
+If not, go to the build directory and run `cmake` with the flag `GTSAM_BUILD_PYTHON=ON`.
+Afterwards, install the GTSAM python package.

     ```sh
+    cmake -DGTSAM_BUILD_PYTHON=ON ..
+    make && make python-install
+    ```

+2. In the GTDynamics build directory, run `cmake` with the flag `GTDYNAMICS_BUILD_PYTHON=ON`.

+    ```sh
     cmake -DGTDYNAMICS_BUILD_PYTHON=ON ..
     ```

-2. Build as normal and install the python package.
+3. Build as normal and install the python package.

     ```sh
     make && make python-install
     ```

-3. To run the Python tests, you can simply run:
+4. To run the Python tests, you can simply run:

     ```sh
     make python-test